 The compulsion to repeat can be traced back to the death drive.
 People have two instincts, one is the instinct of life, that is, love and constructiveness, and the real instinct of life is the sexual instinct.

-However, the instinct of self-defense also points to the growth and improvement of life, so he merged the two into the instinct of life; the second is the instinct of death, that is, hate and destructive energy.
+However, the instinct of self-defense also points to the growth and improvement of life, so he merges the two into the instinct of life; the second is the instinct of death, that is, hate and destructive energy.

 The death instinct is an instinct towards destruction and aggression in every human being.
 It is an urge to destroy order and return to a pre-life state, and this urge is directed at ourselves at first.